Elven World: Elven & the Fae The Gods and Goddesses, Tuatha dé Danann, Magical Beings and Places of Ancient Irish Mythology

 Here you will find a description of each of the characters in Elven World.
 They are the gods and goddesses of ancient Irish mythology and legend.
 They are the Tuatha dé Danann, tribe of the Goddess Danu, The Earth Mother.
+Included are photos of paintings or renderings for each of the archetypes expressed by various artists.
+Where possible the artists and their websites have been found so you can obtain the artwork.

 Angus: Tuatha dé Danann God of art and beauty.
 It has been said that his kisses turn to singing birds and that the music on his lyre draws all who hear it to his side.